coccon/proffastpylot/docs/input_parameter_list.md

     - lon: The longitude
     - alt: The altitude in km over sea level.

-- coord_file: Alternative way of giving the coodinates:
+- coord_file: Alternative way of giving the coordinates:
-  A comma seperated file.
+  A comma separated file.

 - utc_offset: The UTC-offset of your measurements.
 This can either be due to the measurement in a different time zone or due to an error in